foronda/blog-mm/_posts/it/2015-07-19-serialize-json-data-for-bootstrap-treeview.markdown

 ### Purpose
-To dynamically populate the bootstrap-treeview data from a LINQ-to-SQL datacontext in code behind.The function serialize a series db.text fields query from two tables; one parent, the other child, ultimately returning a string.
+To dynamically populate the bootstrap-treeview data from a LINQ-to-SQL datacontext in an ASP.NET C# code behind.The function serialize db.text fields a LINQ query of two tables; one parent, the other child, ultimately merging the serialized a string into JSON parsable string.
 Function is then called by the front-end javascript to reconvert the serialized string using jQuery.ParseJson() method, becoming the data for the bootstrap treeview.

 #### Requires Namespaces
 {% highlight csharp %}